vdmitriyev/gopscan/README.md

 ## About

-`gopscan` is a simple command-line utility written in Go that allows to scan for open TCP ports on a list of servers and list of ports.
+`gopscan` is a command-line utility to scan for open TCP ports on a list of servers and list of ports.
+The utility has been implemented in Go.

 ## Key Features

 * **Servers:**
-    + Reads a list of target servers (hostnames or IP addresses) from a specified YAML file
+    + Reads a list of target servers (hostnames or IP addresses) from a specified YAML file.
 * **Ports from multiple files:**
-    + Reads port numbers to scan from one or more files within a specified directory.
+    + Reads ports from multiple files within a specified directory.
 Each file should contain a comma-separated list of ports.
 * **Concurrent scanning:**
     - Should utilizes Go's concurrency features (goroutines) to scan multiple ports on multiple servers simultaneously, making the process efficient.
 * **Logging:**